kayshcache/coder-assessment-1/README.md

 ##### Explain - how a user will use it
 ## Features
 ##### 100 words each
-- f1: User can provide URL with the lacerate command as an argument, making it possible to use this utility on any available HTTP GETable asset.
+- f1: User can provide URL with the `lacerate` command as an argument, making it possible to use this utility on any available HTTP GETable asset.
-- f2: User can specify whether to output results to a file with the option flag --file.
+- f2: User can specify whether to output results to a file with the option flag `--file`.
 The app will produce a generic binary file.
 - f3: User can choose what they want to *lacerate* from the website.
 For example, all links including the anchor and link text together.
 If no resource is found of the specified type, meta-tags from the head of the HTML document will be returned as default.
 Multiple lacerations can be produced with a single execution.
 - additional features: native-Unix like running; light-weight and extensible; has a man page
 ## User Interaction & Experience